larpon/vab-sdl/README.md

 That means you do not need to have `cmake`, `gradle` or anything else installed in order to compile and run V source code that does `import sdl` on Android.

-It makes running SDL2-based V application development on Android a little more fun to do ;)
+It makes development of SDL2-based V applications on Android a little more fun ;)

 ## Prerequisites